-As always, I look forward to working closely with Michael Lambert (the Administrator), all our stakeholders and partners, and my outstanding team at the NHFB in improving the transparency of public hospital funding in Australia.
+I look forward to working closely with Michael Lambert (the Administrator), our stakeholders and partners, and my outstanding team at the NHFB to further improve the transparency of public hospital funding in Australia.
+CORPORATE PLAN 2022-23 PURPOSE

-PURPOSE

-The agency
+The Agency

-The NHFB and the Administrator of the National Health Funding Pool were established through the National Health Reform Agreement (NHR Agreement) of August 2011 (see page 14).
+The NHFB and the Administrator of the National Health Funding Pool were established through the National Health Reform Agreement (NHR Agreement) of August 2011 (see page 15).

-The NHFB operates as a Commonwealth non-corporate entity under the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and is funded as a small agency under the Commonwealth Department of Health Portfolio.
+The NHFB operates as a Commonwealth non-corporate entity under the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and is funded as a small agency under the Commonwealth Department of Health and Aged Care Portfolio.

-The NHFB is an independent agency with 29 staff that support the Administrator to oversee the administration of Commonwealth, State and Territory public hospital funding and payments under the NHR Agreement.
+The NHFB is an independent agency with 28 staff that support the Administrator to oversee the administration of Commonwealth, State and Territory public hospital funding and payments under the NHR Agreement.